-New iPhone 11 Pro, iPad and more: Everything Apple has announced so far
+New iPhone 11 Pro, iPad, and more: Everything Apple announced at its annual bonanza

-As is custom this time of year, Apple has convened the press at an event where it’s expected to announce new iPhones and more.
-Here’s a summary of everything from Apple’s September 2019 event, updated as it progresses:
+As is custom this time of year, Apple has convened the press at an event to announce new iPhones, Apple Watches, iPads, and more.
+Here’s a summary of everything from Apple’s September 2019 event:

 iPhone 11: Like the current iPhone XR, the iPhone 11 will have a 6.1-inch LCD display with the same cutout at the top to house Apple’s FaceID camera array.
 The iPhone 11, however, will have a dual-lens rear camera with wide and ultra-wide angles, plus a higher-resolution front camera at 12 megapixels with support for slo-mo and 4K video.
 Apple’s also answering the likes of Night Sight on Google’s Pixel phones with a “Night Mode” that automatically improves lighting in low-light shots.
 You can also expect the usual leap in processing power, plus faster FaceID recognition and support for the new Wi-Fi 6 standard.
 The iPhone 11 will come in six colors, including purple, green, yellow, white, black, and red, and it’ll be $50 cheaper than the iPhone XR at $699 and up.
+Pre-orders start Friday with shipping on September 20.

+iPhone 11 Pro and Pro Max: The naming scheme has changed, but the iPhone 11 Pro and Pro Max are effectively upgrades to the current iPhone XS and XS Max, with brighter “Super Retina XDR” displays in the same 5.8-inch and 6.5-inch sizes.
+They also add a third rear camera lens, allowing for a 4X optical zoom range between ultra-wide and telephoto lenses.
+Battery life gets a big boost as well—up four hours over the iPhone XS for the iPhone 11 Pro, and up five hours for the iPhone 11 Pro Max—and Apple’s finally including a fast-charging 18W power adapter instead of the usual 5W adapter.
+(If you’re wondering about rumors of Apple Pencil support and two-way wireless charging on the iPhone Pro, Apple reportedly scrapped those features for this year’s phones.)
+The glass on the back has a matte finish that’s supposed to be more durable, and there’s a new “midnight green” color option alongside white, black, and gold.
+The iPhone 11 Pro will start at $999, and the iPhone 11 Pro Max will cost $1,099 and up.
+Both are available for pre-order on Friday, and will ship on September 20.

 Apple Watch Series 5: Apple’s finally moving to an always-on display with the Apple Watch Series 5.
-That means you won’t have to raise your wrist to see the time, complications, or fitness stats during a workout, and Apple says it will still offer 18 hours of battery life.
+That means you won’t have to raise your wrist to see the time, notifications, or fitness stats during a workout, and Apple says it will still offer 18 hours of battery life.
 The Apple Watch Series 5 will also support international emergency calling for cellular models, and all models will get a built-in compass.
 On the style front, Apple’s releasing ceramic and titanium case options, along with new band styles for its tie-in with fashion brand Hermes.
 The new Watch is up for pre-order today and will ship on September 20, starting at $399 for the GPS model and $499 with cellular connectivity.
 Meanwhile, the Apple Watch Series 3 will stick around with a permanent price drop to $199.

 A new entry-level iPad: Apple’s seventh-generation iPad has a 10.2-inch display–a half-inch larger than the previous version–and it works with both the Apple Pencil and the same Smart Keyboard cover that Apple sells alongside the iPad Air.
 With a starting price of $329, Apple’s pitching the new iPad as a cheap PC replacement.
 It’ll ship at the end of this month, and pre-orders start today.